sihembtl/ChildSafety/README.md

  Using this new native technology the application can be used everywhere and offer more mobility especially with the chlidren and the new generation , for this reason we prefered to work with this technology

  ## Backend Using Django
+ We used Django For the development of our database API , multiples packages were used we can find them
  ## AI Detection